Quantifying the noise sensitivity of the Wasserstein metric for images: Introduction

-\paragraph{Our contribution.} On the theoretical side, we provide quantitative bounds relating the signed Wasserstein cost (see~\eqref{eq: Mainini positive-negative split}) between noise-corrupted images and the signed Wasserstein cost between the clean images.
-Focusing on a Gaussian noise model with fixed mass and pixel-wise standard deviation proportional to $\sigma$, we show that the signed $p$-Wasserstein metric between a noise-corrupted $n \times n$ picture and its clean counterpart gives rise to an error term that scales like $(n \sigma)^{1/p}$ up to log terms, see Theorem~\ref{thm: WavBound1Pic}.
-For the 1-Wasserstein distance, considering a similar noise model, Theorem~\ref{thm: WavBound} establishes that the distance between two noisy pictures deviate at most by an order $ \sigma n \log_2 n $ from the distance between the clean ones.
-Theorem~\ref{thm: Wp bound between noisy images} gives a bound for the case of two different measures and $p\geq 1$.
-We complement our theoretical results with simulations in Section~\ref{sec:experiments}, showcasing the properties of the signed Wasserstein distance in a variety of cases.
+\paragraph{Our contribution.} To the best of our knowledge, this is the first paper that studies the noise robustness of Wasserstein metrics for measures on a fixed grid\footnote{Following a request by an anonymous referee, we stress that the problem of interest in this paper differs from the setting of two point clouds where the location of the points is corrupted by additive noise.}.
+On the theoretical side, we provide quantitative bounds relating the signed Wasserstein cost (see equation~\eqref{eq: Mainini positive-negative split}) between noise-corrupted images and the signed Wasserstein cost between the clean images.
+Focusing on a Gaussian noise model with fixed mass and pixel-wise standard deviation proportional to $\sigma$, we show that the signed $p$-Wasserstein discrepancy between a noise-corrupted $n \times n$ picture and its clean counterpart gives rise to an error term that scales like $(n \sigma)^{1/p}$, see \cref{thm: WavBound1Pic}.
+For the 1-Wasserstein distance, considering a similar noise model, \cref{thm: WavBound} establishes that the distance between two noisy pictures deviates by at most order $ \sigma n \log_2 n $ from the distance between the clean ones. \cref{thm: Wp bound between noisy images} gives a bound for the case of two different measures and $p\geq 1$.
+We complement our theoretical results with simulations in Section~\ref{sec:experiments}, showcasing the properties of the signed Wasserstein discrepancy in a variety of cases.